couchbase/indexing/secondary/docs/design/markdown/indexer.md

 ## Indexer

-Indexer is a node in secondary-index cluster that will host secondary-index components like IndexManager, Index-Coordinator, Index-Coordinator-Replica and Local-Indexer process.
+Indexer is a node in secondary-index cluster that will host IndexManager, Indexer process.

 ### Scope of local indexer